 In order for a court to grant an easement by necessity, the landowner of the landlocked property must prove two things: (1) unity of title, and (2) that the easement is reasonably necessary to the enjoyment of the landlocked property.
+After that, they can legally access their land by the neighboring landowner.

 Unity of Title